Australian Border Force: 1901–1985 – Customs

 In 1972, Customs introduced the world's first computerised entry system, the Integrated National System for Processing Entries from Customs Terminals (INSPECT).
-Prior to its introduction, all customs entries were processed manually, marking a significant improvement in customs procedures.
+Before its introduction, all customs entries were processed manually, marking a significant improvement in customs procedures.
 Similarly, in August 1974 Customs introduced the Passenger Automatic Selection System (PASS), as a standard method of alert-list checking at the airport, replacing cumbersome and time-consuming Teledex machines for sourcing passenger information.
 In 1975, Customs was briefly merged with the Commonwealth Police, Northern Territory Police and ACT Police to form the Australia Police (the failed precursor to the Australian Federal Police and part of the Department of Police and Customs) by the Whitlam government.
-After six months of operations, following the 1975 Australian constitutional crisis, the Department was dismantled, the Australia Police disbanded and the Bureau of Customs was transferred to the Department of Business and Consumer Affairs.
+After six months of operations, following the 1975 Australian constitutional crisis, the department was dismantled, the Australia Police disbanded, and the Bureau of Customs was transferred to the Department of Business and Consumer Affairs.

 In 1976 Customs introduced the Customs On-Line Method of Preparing for Invoices Lodgeable Entries (COMPILE) system.
 The system allowed agents and importers to use visual display units and printers in their offices to connect to departmental systems.
 The system was so successful it was only decommissioned in 2006, with the introduction of the Integrated Cargo System (ICS).
 On 6 November 1980, at the recommendation of the Williams Royal Commission, the Australian Narcotics Bureau was disbanded by the Fraser government.
 The government re-purposed Customs as the agency responsible for enforcing federal laws relating to importation of drugs at the border.
 The Australian Federal Police assumed responsibility for drug enforcement operations onshore.
 In 1982 the Bureau of Customs was transferred to the portfolio of the Department of Industry, Technology and Commerce and formally became the Australian Customs Service.